 Don’t get hung up on the terms

 I call myself Healing Catalyst rather than a “healer” because I catalyze – set in motion – healing without being the one who does the healing.
-I feel that is up to the client, and the divine.
+The actual healing is up to the client and the divine.
 I also call myself a “Body Whisperer” because I communicate with the body intuitively the way a “Horse Whisperer” communicates with horses to learn what they need.
 But these are just names.
 The proof is in the work.

 Bodyworkers use terms in different combinations – bio-energetics refers to the energy flowing through a living system; somatic means “of the body.”
 “Integrative” and “transformative” are great words but you may need to ask what they mean to the bodyworker that uses them.
 Look up copyrighted modalities to see if they offer what you think they do.
 Individuals tend to add their own flourishes the more experience they get with a technique.
 When in doubt, ask.

 - Look online.
-You can get a feel for someone from a website, but realize that the proof is in their touch, not in their graphics and layout.
+You can get a feel for someone from a website, but realize that you want expertise in their touch, not in their graphics and layout.

-- Use your intuition to feel it out.
-Then, as with any health provider, you ultimately have to meet the person to see if the style and energies match.
+- Use your intuition to feel out your options.
+Then, as with any health provider, you ultimately have to meet the person to see if your personal styles and energies match.

 - Timing – Sometimes it’s a matter of timing.
 An approach that may not work for you now might be a match in the future.
 A bodyworker’s offerings may change, as will your needs.